-Several First Nations in B.C. are about to assume full control over education on their lands | CBC News
+Several B.C.
+First Nations set to take full control over education on their lands | CBC News

 In 1972, the National Indian Brotherhood — now the Assembly of First Nations — issued a policy paper called Indian Control of Indian Education.
 In 2022, at least four First Nation groups in B.C. are getting that control.

-While education is a provincial responsibility in Canada, First Nations education is under federal jurisdiction.
+While most education is a provincial responsibility in Canada, First Nations education is under federal jurisdiction.
 But in 2006, the federal government passed legislation to allow individual First Nations in B.C. to take it over.

 Now, after 15 years of negotiations, it's starting to happen.

-It's been a "long-standing quest," says Debbie Jeffrey, executive director of the First Nations Education Steering Committee, the group that advocated for the legislation.
+It's been a "long-standing quest," said Debbie Jeffrey, executive director of the First Nations Education Steering Committee, the group that advocated for the legislation.

 "It really is the embodiment of First Nations control of First Nations education, which has been a primary driver and principal of First Nations education since the policy paper was released in 1972," she said.

 Thirteen First Nations have been been conducting their own negotiations with the federal government, hammering out education jurisdiction agreements.
-The agreements give the nations the power to develop curriculum, set graduation requirements and certify teachers and schools.
+The agreements give the nations the power to develop curriculums, set graduation requirements and certify teachers and schools.
 They also make sure there is funding in place to do those things.

 On Jan.
 9, the Cowichan Tribes on Vancouver Island became the fourth First Nation community — after the Lil'wat Nation, the Seabird Island Band and ʔaq̓am of the Ktunaxa Nation — whose members voted to ratify an agreement.